rocky-linux/documentation/docs/books/learning_ansible/02-advanced.md

 ### Outsourcing variables

-Variables can be deported to a file external to the playbook, in which case this file must be defined in the playbook with the `vars_files` directive:
+Variables can be included in a file external to the playbook, in which case this file must be defined in the playbook with the `vars_files` directive:

 ```
 ---